EdAlegrid/m2m-can/README.md

 &ensp;&ensp;Add "can" in a new line, save the file and reboot.

 ### Optional additional setup.
-8. Install can utility
+7. Install can utility
 ~~~
 $ sudo apt-get install can-utils
 ~~~
-9. Set clock speed.
+8. Set clock speed.
 ~~~
 $ sudo ip link set can0 up type can bitrate 500000
 ~~~

-&ensp;&ensp;if the result is
+&ensp;&ensp;If the device is busy as shown below:
 ~~~
  $ RTNETLINK answers: Device or resource busy
 ~~~

-&ensp;&ensp;try
+&ensp;&ensp;Shutdown the CAN interface as shown below:
 ~~~
 $ sudo ifconfig can0 down
 ~~~

-&ensp;&ensp;then
+&ensp;&ensp;And then restart it as shown below:
 ~~~
 $ sudo ifconfig can0 up
 ~~~

-10. Listen for any byte in the bus
+9. Listen/Receive for any data in the CAN bus.
 ~~~
 $ candump any
 ~~~

-11. Write some data to the canbus.
+10. Send/Write some data to the CAN bus.
 ~~~
 $ cansend can0 111#FF
 ~~~

-12. Below are some examples.
+11. Below are some examples.

 &ensp;&ensp;Wrong CAN-frame format!
 Try:
 ~~~